ibm-cloud-docs/subnets/getting-started.md

 # Getting started with subnets and IPs
 {: #getting-started}

-IBM has three types of subnets, with each subnet providing IP addresses to resources in different ways.
-The following topic describes the capabilities and best practices for each subnet type.
+IBM offers three types of subnets, with each type providing IP addresses to resources in different ways.
+A brief description of their capabilities and distinct lifecycles follows.
 {: shortdesc}

 * Primary subnets - Automatically assigned to meet the IP addressing needs of other services, such as bare metal servers and virtual server instances.
 These subnets are automatically assigned and removed by IBM.
 * Secondary subnets - Purchased and routed by you, and cancelled when no longer needed.
-There are two subtypes:
+There are two routing options:
     * Portable - IP addresses are available to all resources on a VLAN.
     * Static - IP addresses are available to the resource identified as the routing endpoint.
 * Global IP addresses - Unique routing behavior that uses {{site.data.keyword.cloud}}'s backbone, which provides IP addresses to the resource identified as the routing endpoint.